 DUANE F. GOBLE has served as the Fund’s Assistant Treasurer since inception.
 Mr. Goble currently serves as the Director of Finance for UPCI, a position he has held since 1996.
 Mr. Goble also serves as Audit Manager for UPCI and has held various finance, information technology and related positions with UPCI since 1974.
 Mr. Goble holds a B.S. degree from Indiana State University.

 G. ALAN BROWNING has served on the Loan Fund Board of Directors since 2018.
 He attended Jefferson Community College, Jackson College of Ministries, and had received multiple professional certifications from the American Institute of Banking.
 He has over twenty years of financial banking experience.
 During this banking career in Louisville, Kentucky, he has held executive level positions such as Assistant Vice President, Vice President, Market Manager in Consumer Banking, and Regional Manager in Business Banking and Commercial Lending.
-He is the founding Pastor of Greater Life Church in Louisville, Kentucky, which he has served as Lead Pastor for 24 years.
-He is an ordained minister of the UPCI and has been an active member of the Kentucky District UPCI Board for seventeen years.
-He served as Presbyter for four years, and was elected as District Secretary in 2006.
+He is the founding Pastor of Greater Life Church in Louisville, Kentucky, where he has served as Lead Pastor for 27 years.
+He is an ordained minister of the UPCI and has been an active member of the Kentucky District UPCI Board for 20 years.
+He has served as a Presbyter for four years, and District Secretary for 15 years.